matrix-org/matrix-spec-proposals/proposals/4192-ignoring-invites.md

 A key improvement over [MSC2270] is the ability to ignore entire users and servers.

-Similar to [MSC2270], however, the ignore configuration is still subject to the 64 KiB event size limit.

 Contrary to `m.ignored_user_list` and [MSC2270], `m.ignored_invites` is
 handled exclusively on the client side.
 This allows users to review and unignore ignored invites but also means that ignored invites will be